LogtalkDotOrg/logtalk-for-vscode/README.md

 ### Code Navigation

-Code navigation features **require** the code to be loaded, typically by opening the project loader file and selecting the "Load File" menu or context menu item.
+Code navigation **experimental** features **require** the code to be loaded, typically by opening the project loader file and selecting the "Load File" menu or context menu item.

 Code navigation support require Logtalk 3.78.0 or a later version.